 Yahoo and Microsoft playing “point the finger” game over Windows Phone 7’s data usage

 Microsoft and Yahoo have finally put an end to a long silence and started the “point the finger” game, regarding the Windows Phone 7’s excessive data usage (about 25% more than normal) causing “Bill Shock” to the user.
-A Couple of weeks before Microsoft admitted the problem and yesterday pointed Yahoo as the reason.
+A Couple of weeks before, Microsoft admitted the problem and yesterday pointed Yahoo as the reason.

 Microsoft through its official sources revealed this information

 We have determined that an inefficiency exists in the synchronization of email between the Windows Phone Mail client and Yahoo!
 Mail.
+This inefficiency can result in larger than expected data usage for a small percentage of users.

 Microsoft and Yahoo! have worked together to identify a fix, which will be rolled out in the coming weeks.
+Meanwhile, customers can mitigate this issue by following these steps:

 1. On the Start screen of Windows Phone 7, click on the arrow at the top right